sagemath/trac_to_gh/Issue 4229.md

 # Issue 4229: special functions should use mpfr when available

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4229

 Original creator: AlexGhitza